apache/nuttx/Documentation/reference/user/10_filesystem.rst

 1. ``mmap()`` can be used to support *eXecute In Place* (XIP) on random access media under the following very restrictive conditions:

    a.
-The file-system supports the ``FIOC_MMAP`` ioctl command.
-Any file
+Any file system that maps files contiguously on the media
-      system that maps files contiguously on the media should support this ``ioctl`` command.
+      should implement the mmap file operation.
 By comparison, most file system scatter files over the media in non-contiguous sectors.
 As of this writing, ROMFS is the only file system that meets this requirement.

    b.
 The underlying block driver supports the ``BIOC_XIPBASE``
       ``ioctl`` command that maps the underlying media to a randomly